 - Dump the dough out onto a floured work surface.
 Press out into an even rectangle and cut the dough into 50-60 segments.

 - One at a time, roll the segments into a ball.
-Place each ball on a flour surface and roll into a flat thin circle 3-4 inches across.
+Place each ball on a flour surface and roll into a flat thin circle 3 to 4 inches across.
 Don't worry about it being perfectly round, focus on thin!
-Then place 1 - 1 1/2 teaspoons pork filling in the center of the circle and bring the sides up to pinch at the top, forming a taco shape.
+Then place 1 to 1 1/2 teaspoons pork filling in the center of the circle and bring the sides up to pinch at the top, forming a taco shape.
 Gently fold the sides toward the middle forming pleats against the back side of the dough.
 Pinch each pleat down to seal.
 Place the finished dumpling on a floured baking sheet, and repeat, repeat, repeat.
 (At this point you could flash freeze some of the dumplings to save for later.)

 - Now place a large skillet over medium-high heat.
 Add 1-2 tablespoons oil to the skillet.
-Once it's hot quickly place the potstickers down into the skillet to sear.
+Once it's hot, quickly place the potstickers down into the skillet to sear.
 Brown the bottoms for approximately 2 minutes, then quickly flip the potstickers and add about 1/2 cup warm water to the skillet--enough water to come a third of the way up the side of the potstickers.
 Cover and let the dumplings steam for 2-3 minutes, until the water has evaporated.
 Repeat with the remaining dumplings.

 - Serve warm with soy dipping sauce.

 Making this recipe?
-Why not take a quick shot and share it on Instagram!
-Make sure to tag it #ASpicyPerspective so we can see what you’re cooking!
+Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!